animeshjajoo/csf301/README.md

 - Train an MA(1) model using initial values and a given parameter (theta).
 - Calculate accuracy between predicted and actual values.

+## Software Architecture
+- We have used Haskell to write our code from scratch without the use of libraries.
+- The python file is reused using common known libraries.
+- The CSV file used was downloaded locally though we can use online csv files from Yahoo or some other source.

 ## How Haskell is Ideal for this Use Case

 ### Functional Purity